How the commercial and long-form visual effects artist uses the award-winning plugin to tackle planar tracking, rotoscoping, and compositing.

-Why I Love Continuum: Bradinn French, Film & Television Editor and Producer
+Why I 🖤 Continuum: Bradinn French, Film & Television Editor and Producer

 8 minute read

-The LA-based editor on why he turns to Continuum inside Avid Media Composer and Adobe Premiere Pro to help quickly key, track, and composite.
+The Emmy Award-winning editor on why he turns to Continuum inside Avid Media Composer and Adobe Premiere Pro to help quickly key, track, and composite.

 Bradinn French is an LA-based freelance television and film editor and producer who works across multiple formats and genres including scripting series, documentaries, and reality TV.
 His interest in picture editing began with VCR-to-VCR splicing as a teenager in Madison, Wisconsin, and expanded to being self-taught with VEGAS and Final Cut Pro before eventually going to the University of Wisconsin for a film degree.

-Some recent projects include the upcoming season of A Black Lady Sketch Show (HBO), American Horror Story (FX), The Fresh Prince of Bel-Air Reunion (HBO Max), and the TriBeCa award-winning feature documentary Ferguson Rises.
+Some recent projects include his Emmy Award-winning editing of A Black Lady Sketch Show (HBO), American Horror Story (FX), The Fresh Prince of Bel-Air Reunion (HBO Max), and the TriBeCa award-winning feature documentary Ferguson Rises.
 Follow him on Twitter.

 Find out why he can’t live without Continuum plugins inside Avid Media Composer and Adobe Premiere Pro.